 Immersing yourself in a project is the best way to learn about qualitative research.
-The Course Project will involve your conducting a small qualitative study, including data collection, analysis, and oral presentation and report.
+The Course Project will involve your conducting a small qualitative study, including data collection, analysis, an oral presentation and a report.
 The choice of topic is yours, as is the specific qualitative method (grounded theory, phenomenological, ethnography, life history, case study, etc.).
-There are three components to the Major Project: 1) conducting the qualitative research project; 2) presenting your project in class at the end of the semester; 3) a written report on your project.
+There are three components to the Major Project: 1) conducting the qualitative research project; 2) presenting your project in class at the end of the semester; 3) a written report on your project (10-12 double-spaced pages).